$699 SPECIAL OFFER! $200 Off + $499 in Accessories Included!

-The comfort system of the Nectar is broken up into three layers, but when you add their thickness together, you find that this mattress has an impressive total of five inches of memory foam.
-With this comfort system, the mattress provides well-above-average pressure relief and motion isolation.
-Its gel infusion cuts back on heat buildup, and the specialty Adaptive Hi Core memory foam adds more responsiveness than traditional memory foam.
+Thanks to its thick memory foam layer, the mattress provides well-above-average pressure relief and motion isolation.
+Its gel infusion cuts back on heat buildup, and the transitional foam adds more responsiveness than traditional memory foam.

 The base polyfoam support core is higher in density than what is used in most all-foam beds, stepping up the bed’s durability and dependability, including in preventing sleepers from sinking too far into the mattress.

-After the resounding success of the flagship Nectar Mattress, the company unveiled the Nectar Lush.
-The Lush is one inch taller, has a slightly softer medium (5) firmness, and is made with three layers:
+After the resounding success of the flagship Nectar Mattress, the company unveiled the Nectar Premier.
+This mattress is 1 inch taller than its predecessor:

-Like the original Nectar Mattress, the Lush is powered by memory foam and its ability to cushion pressure points, keep the spine aligned properly, and isolate motion.
-The foam is gel-infused and also has a unique center section, known as Aquacool, that’s meant to help dissipate warmth before it can build up and become bothersome at night.
-Beneath the memory foam layer is two inches of Energex polyfoam that protects against feeling stuck in the mattress thanks to its bouncier feel.
-An extra-tall base polyfoam keeps the mattress stable and well-supported.
+Like the original Nectar Mattress, the Premier is powered by memory foam and its ability to cushion pressure points, keep the spine aligned properly, and isolate motion.
+The foam is gel-infused and also contains phase-change material meant to help dissipate warmth before it can build up.
+Beneath the memory foam layer is 3 inches of transitional polyfoam that protects against feeling stuck in the mattress thanks to its bouncier feel.
+A polyfoam support core keeps the mattress stable and well-supported.

 Casper is in many ways a pioneer in the mattress industry.
 As one of the first companies to become well-recognized for selling bed-in-a-box mattresses online, Casper has played a pivotal role in driving the quality, convenience, and value that customers expect with online mattress shopping.

 The company got started with just one mattress but has over time made significant additions to its product line.
 Today, customers can select among five distinct Casper offerings.
 Before explaining how each is different, we’ll start by outlining what’s the same: